High Chaparral Theme Park

 High Chaparral is a Wild West theme park and post-industrial museum of cultural artifacts and collectibles, located close to Värnamo, Sweden.
 It opened in 1966 and was founded by Bengt Erlandsson, more commonly known as "Big Bengt".

-The park is located near Hillerstorp in Gnosjö Municipality and on the border with Värnamo Municipality. and the national park Store Mosse.
+The park is located near Hillerstorp in Gnosjö Municipality and on the border with Värnamo Municipality, and the national park Store Mosse.
 It is close to the E4 motorway and Swedish national road 27.

 History

 Bengt Erlandsson was born in 1922 in Brännehylte, Småland, Sweden.
 His parents owned a forest farm and a saw mill.
 His interest in the American frontier and Wild West was born from coming from a countryside where many had emigrated to America and from the stories they told.
 Erlandsson went to the United States himself in 1956 at age 34 and in four months touring covered 4000 km.
 He came back to Sweden with a lot of impressions.
-When the Swedish national phone company had to get rid of 200,000 telephone poles, Erlandsson took the opportunity and constructed a western American style frontier fort and town with log cabins as it might have been used by the old United States Cavalry and U.S. Army in the Indian Wars on the western frontier in North America during the 19th century.
+When the Swedish national phone company had to get rid of 200,000 telephone poles, Erlandsson took the opportunity and constructed a western American style frontier fort and town with log cabins as it might have been used by the old United States Cavalry in the Indian Wars on the western frontier in North America during the 19th century.
 When many people started to get curious about the place, he realized its commercial/tourist and historical purposes and possibilities.
 Similar to Walt Disney's construction of various Disneylands and Disney Worlds with "Frontierlands" portions built into the entertainment parks in several foreign countries decades later.

 In the 1990s Bengt was convicted of tax evasion.

 For many years, the park offered free entrance to residents in neighbouring municipalities.

 The park is currently managed by Bengt's grandsons, Emil and Philip Erlandsson, which have focused on attracting families.

 Bengt Erlandsson died in March 2016 at the age of 93.
 In September 2016 Emil Erlansson, stepped down as the CEO and announced that he would build a similar but bigger park in the USA.
 The project was discontinued in 2019 for undisclosed reasons.

 In 2018, two years after the death of Bengt, Emil and Philip created a large museum inside the park with their grandfather's collection of 1,200 items of, among others, toys, signs, paintings, cars, motorcycles and a steam train.
 The museum was however not a success and at the end of the season it was decided that the collection would be put on auction.

 Following floods in January 2023, major parts of the park ended up underwater.